51seven/sssnap-server-old/README.md

 ### Functionality

 The user can Login with Google+ and the sssnap client.
 Once authorized the server will either create a session for the user or register the user beforehand.
-The API will be secured using HMAC.
-Only clients who know the private key can communicate with the server.
+The API will be secured using an OAuth2.0 provider, at the moment with Google.

+### Running the API

+`npm start` Start in development environment
+`npm run production` Start in production environment

 ### Production